addhyanmalhotra/IRIS_191CS202_1_Django/README.md

 ## Issues

-* Author Details Table not implimented
+- [x] ~~Chrom reports security breach on logging in as admin~~ (happens cuz uname=admin pass=admin is a very insecure cred, will be updated after demo)
-* Password Reset UI not implimented
+- [ ] Author Details Table not implimented
-* App not secure need to find way to hide app secret
+- [ ] Password Reset UI not implimented

 <!-- LICENSE -->
 ## License